AnithaGunasekaran/quintype-coding-problems/diamond-sweeper/README.md

 Part II of this problem adds the ability to add hints to empty squares

 - When the user clicks on a square
   - If the square was not a diamond, then an arrow appears, pointing towards the nearest diamond.
 This applies only to the adjacent cells in the 3x3 matrix.
-For edge cases, this becomes a 2x3 matrixs
+For edge cases, this becomes a 2x3 matrix
   - Any arrows that were previously show become hidden

 ## Starter App